calblueprint/docs/PLs.md

 leading.
 Rather, it's a foundation that you can use to make your project and your team more successful and happy.

 This handbook is focused.
-If you'd like to add an idea, first ask: Can PLs succeed without this idea?
-If the answer is yes, think twice about adding it.
+We avoid minute details in favor of more general principles.

 This is an interactive document.
 We'll ask you at some points to stop reading and think or write things down.
 This means you should actually stop and think!